ibm-cloud-docs/discovery-data/index-overview.md

 Ingestion notes:

 -   Each object that is defined in an array in a JSON file is added to the index as a separate document.
 -   Object names from the source JSON file are used to name the fields in which the content is stored.
 Avoid using names that have special meaning in {{site.data.keyword.discoveryshort}}.
 For more information, see [How fields are handled](#field-name-limits).
-For example, rename `updated on` to `updated_on` and `answer2` to `answer-two`.
+For example, you can rename `updated on` to `updated_on` and `answer2` to `answer-two`.
 -   If a root-level field is an array but contains no items, the field is omitted from the index.
 -   If a root-level field is an array and contains only one item, the array is indexed as the data type of the one item.
 For example, a string array with one string is indexed as a string.
 -   If a nested field contains an array, even if the array has only one value, it is indexed as an array.